Baryon-dark matter coincidence in Randall-Sundrum Model: The set-up

 Note that, there is a net $e^{2\sigma(\phi)}$ sitting inside the integral, which makes the normalization factors $\gtrsim\mathcal{O}(10^{10})$.
 For $x_n \ll e^{kr_c\pi}$, where $x_n\equiv z_n(\phi=\pi)$, one finds $\alpha_n \ll 1$, allowing the $Y_2(z_n)$ term in Eq.~\eqref{eq:chi} to be neglected.
 Further, the requirement that the first order derivative of $\chi^{(n)}$ be continuous at the orbifold fixed points yields,

 The normalization constants are then

 and the zero mode is normalized as $N_0 = 1/\sqrt{kr_c}$.
+We note that Ref.~\cite{Folgado:2019sgz} obtains the zero-mode normalization constant $N_0$ with an overall negative sign.
+This is consistent with Eq.~\eqref{eq:norm-int}, which fixes only $N_0^2$, giving

-In Tab.~\ref{tab:mn} we have listed KK graviton masses for $n=1,...10$, considering $kr_c=11$ and $k=M_P$.
+These two choices are physically equivalent, since they differ only by an overall sign redefinition of the graviton zero-mode wavefunction (or equivalently the corresponding 4-dimensional graviton field), which leaves measurable quantities such as decay widths and scattering cross sections unchanged.
+In Tab.~\ref{tab:mn} we have listed KK graviton masses for $n=1,...,10$, considering $kr_c=11$ and $k=M_P$.
 It is worth noting that the spectrum of graviton masses is highly sensitive to the value of $k$.
 Here we have fixed $k$ to be at the Planck scale.
 However, if $k$ is taken to be slightly below the Planck scale, the mass of the first graviton KK mode can be as low as $\sim 2$ TeV, placing it within the reach of collider experiments, as we discuss in subsection~\ref{sec:constraints}.
 For now, however, our focus is not on collider search prospects, but rather on the potential cosmological implications for DM production, and hence we choose the graviton mass spectrum well beyond the collider bounds.

 At large values of $n$, the roots of the Bessel function become approximately $x_n\simeq \pi\,\left(n+1/4\right)+\mathcal{O}(n^{-1})$.

 With the solutions for $\chi^{(n)}$ in hand, the interaction of $h_{\mu\nu}^{(n)}$ with brane-localized matter fields can now be derived.
 Starting from the 5D action and restricting to the brane at $\phi=\pi$, one obtains